voedger/voedger-internals/server/design/sequences.md

 ## Solution overview

-The proposed approach implements a more efficient and scalable sequence management system through the following key components:
+The proposed approach implements a more efficient and scalable sequence management system through the following principles:

-- **Projection-Based Storage**: Each application partition will maintain sequence data in a dedicated projection (`SeqData`), eliminating the need to load all sequence data into memory at once.
+- **Projection-Based Storage**: Each application partition will maintain sequence data in a dedicated projection ???(`SeqData`).
+SeqData is a map that eliminates the need to load all sequence data into memory at once
-- **Offset Tracking**: `SeqData` will include a `SeqDataOffset` attribute that indicates the PLog partition offset for which the stored sequence data is valid, enabling precise recovery and synchronization.
+- **Offset Tracking**: `SeqData` will include a `SeqDataOffset` attribute that indicates the PLog partition offset for which the stored sequence data is valid, enabling precise recovery and synchronization
-- **MRU Cache Implementation**: Sequence data will be accessed through a Most Recently Used (MRU) cache that prioritizes frequently accessed sequences while allowing less active ones to be evicted from memory.
+- **LRU Cache Implementation**: Sequence data will be accessed through a Most Recently Used (LRU) cache that prioritizes frequently accessed sequences while allowing less active ones to be evicted from memory
-- **Background Updates**: As new events are written to the PLog, sequence data will be updated in the background, ensuring that the system maintains current sequence values without blocking operations.
+- **Background Updates**: As new events are written to the PLog, sequence data will be updated in the background, ensuring that the system maintains current sequence values without blocking operations
-- **Batched Writes**: Sequence updates will be collected and written in batches to reduce I/O operations and improve throughput.
+- **Batched Writes**: Sequence updates will be collected and written in batches to reduce I/O operations and improve throughput
-- **Optimized Actualization**: The actualization process will use the stored `SeqDataOffset` to process only events since the last known valid state, dramatically reducing startup times.
+- **Optimized Actualization**: The actualization process will use the stored `SeqDataOffset` to process only events since the last known valid state, dramatically reducing startup times

 This approach decouples memory usage from the total number of workspaces and transforms the recovery process from a linear operation dependent on total event count to one that only needs to process recent events since the last checkpoint.